joss-thu/Online_Tutoring_Platform/README.md

 - **Frontend**: Available at [http://localhost](http://localhost) on port 80 (served by Nginx, not React's development server).
 - **Database**: Available at [http://localhost:5431](http://localhost:5431) (Ensure match with parameters in .env file)
 - **Webrtc server**: Available at [http://localhost:5000](http://localhost:5000)

+### Connecting with the local database from the IDE:
+- From the addon database section/icon in the IntelliJ IDE:
+   - create a new datasource
+   - select postgresql
+   - Pass the database credentials for the localhost deployment- Database name, username, password, URL (localhost URL) amnd the respective port number.
+   - Test connection
+   - Save connection.